Jaine Green

-Jaine Green, is a UK documentary maker and former Stand-up comedian.
-She is currently Head of Content at Discover.film, a short film distribution platform and an adviser on systems for judging the quality of creative content at AI Aware, a company that is building products to detect AI generated images and videos.
+Jaine Green, is a UK Artist and former documentary maker and Stand-up comedian.
+She was Head of Content at Discover.film, a short film distribution platform and is currently an adviser on systems for judging the quality of creative content at AI Aware, a company that is building products to detect AI generated images and videos.

 Her films deal with often difficult taboo social issues involving women in society such as when she was the first person to show a clitoris on UK national television.
 Green has made more than 50 diverse films and commercials and also directed theatre.
 Her West End debut was a production of Lip Service, a dark comedy about three women taking calls for a sex line.
 She won the Best Docu-Soap award at the National TV Awards and her short film, Cherry Cake, was an official selection at the 34th Vancouver International Film Festival; a finalist for the Best Narrative Short award at the 24th St Louis Film Festival; nominated for Best International Short Film at the 25th International Flickerfest Festival. and a Jury Selection at the 27th Palm Springs Film Festival.